blueal/Stream-Deck-Scripts/README.md

 ## Usage
 Scripts are written in a modular fashion with relative paths.
 Most scripts require parameters passed into them.
 Read the script files for more information.

+### Calling PowerShell Scripts
+The only way to call a `.ps1` script silently without popups is through another layer of scripts.
+Every `.ps1` file has a companion `.bat` file that is custom created to call that PowerShell Script with the neccesary paramters.
+Set your Stream Deck to open that `.bat` file to run the corresponding PowerShell Script.

-Some information is needed to be gathered by you, such as:
+### Some information is needed to be gathered by you, such as:
 * Zoom Meeting IDs
 * Harmony Hub IP Address
 * Process names

+This information must either be stored in a file, or passed into the script at runtime.

 Store your personal information and API Keys in the `Keys` folder for safe keeping